1964 Philadelphia Phillies season: Richie Allen

 Early in the 1975 season, Phillies general manager Paul Owens wanted a right-handed power hitter and a first baseman.
 Both Mike Schmidt and Dave Cash lobbied Owens to acquire Dick Allen.
 Allen had to be persuaded by several of his future teammates that both the organizational and racial climate in Philadelphia had changed for the better since his 1969 departure from the team.
 On May 4, the Phillies traded their first baseman Willie Montañez (who came from the Cardinals in 1970 as compensation after Curt Flood refused to report as part of the Allen trade) to the Giants for Garry Maddox which provided a bat for the outfield and opened first for Allen.
 The Phillies acquired Allen three days later on May 7, 1975.

 Allen found Veterans Stadium much to his liking, putting several home-run balls into the far parts of the upper deck.
 He was part of the 1976 Phillies National League East Championship team, before leaving for the Oakland Athletics for his final season in 1977.
-Many people believe that Allen is the best major league player not in the Baseball Hall of Fame.
+Allen was inducted into the Baseball Hall of Fame in 2025.